 Beginner Hooded Baby Blanket Knitting Pattern

-The simple knitting pattern includes written knitting instructions for the baby blanket with or without the hood.
+The simple knitting pattern includes written knitting instructions for the baby blanket with or without the cuddly blanket hoodie.
+For the hooded blanket version, you’ll make the 2 piece knit set, then join the knitting pieces.

 Get Beginner Hooded Baby Blanket from Gina-Michele.